MrNavneetChauhan/Zara_Clone/README.md

-                                          **Introduction to YouTube-Clone**
+                                          **Introduction to Zara-Clone**
-  Youtube is a video-streaming platform used by creators across the globe to publish original content.
+  Zara is a ecommerce website, with a simple and advanced UI with a lot of advanced functionality..

                                             **Features of the Project**

-1) Login and Signup Authentication using Masai API.
+11. Login and Signup authentication.
-2) Recommended tags on nav bar.
-3) Video owner details and thumbnails
-4) Debouncing functionality.
+2. Product Catalogue with Hover Effects and Animation.
+3. Users can sort and filter products.
+4. Cart and Payment Gateway.
+5. OTP-confirmation on Payment.

 Tech Stack: HTML || CSS || JavaScript
+Group-Members:4

                                            **Tech Stacks used in this Projects**